 Previous to the death of Zimmerman, in conjunction with M. Hoffmann of Vienna, he began a periodical work on the old principles.
-In this work all his former zeal was displayed, and the new philosophers were attacked with vehemence.
-This occasioned a violent repulse on their part; and the writers of the Bibliotheque Universelle, or Universal Library, as well as some of the best journalists, bore a considerable share in the con-
+In this work all his former zeal was displayed, and the new philosophers were attacked

-Of this Society we have the following account in this tract: Whether this sect be the same with that of the Freemasons, or the Jesuits, both of which suppositions are improbable, is uncertain; but in 1774 or 1775, a Society was undoubtedly established in Bavaria, of which a celebrated Professor at Ingoldstadt has been regarded as the founder.
-This Society, under pretext of consulting the bappiness of the people, and supposing that happiness to be incompatible with every species of religious and civil establishment, at present existing, said with one voice, Let us destroy them all, and raze their very foundations.
-The secret order of the Illuminati included among its mysterious principles, at present exposed to the whole world, the whole of the doctrine which the Jacobins of Paris have since put in practice; and it has been proved, by the most irrefragable documents, that they maintained an intimate correspondence together before the French revolution.
+101 Of this Society we have the following account in this tract:-"Whether this sect be the same with that of the Freemesons, or the Jesuits, both of which suppositions are improbable, is uncertain; but in 1774 or 1775, a Society was undoubtedly established in Bavaria, of which a celebrated Professor at Ingoldstadt has been regarded as the founder.
+This Society, under pretext of consulting the happiness of the people, and supposing that happiness to be incompatible with every species of religious and civil establishment, at present existing, said with one voice, Let us destroy them all, and raze their very foundations.
+The secret order of the Illuminati included among its mysterious principles, at present exposed to the whole world, the whole of the doctrines which the Jacobins of Paris have since put in practice; and it has been proved, by the most irrefragable documents, that they maintained an intimate correspondence together before the French revolution.
 The destruction of the Christian religion, and the subversion of every throne and of all governments have been their aim ever since the year 1776.
 It was well understood, by the new associates of this Order, that the magic words, the happiness of the people, were the surest means to recruit their number with ease, and by which, in fact, the recruits became so numerous and well disciplined.
-Young men were chiefly pitched upon, who, not having yet formed a strong attachment to any particular opinion, were the more easily led away to embrace whatever was offered to them; and men of literary talents, whom it is important to secure when the propagation of any new opinion is in agitation.
-When once a person was enlisted, and fully penetrated with the enticing words, 'The happiness of the people-let us labour to procure the happiness of the people,' he became impatient to know the obstacles which were in the way of this purpose, and the means to be made use of to remove them; these were therefore offered to his view in succession.
+Young men were chiefly pitched upon, who, not having yet formed a strong attachment to any particular opinion, were the more easily led away to embrace whatever was offered to them; and men of literary talents. whom it is important to secure when the propagation of any new opinion is in agitation.
+When once a person was enlisted, and fully penetrated with the enticing words, "The happiness of the people-let us labour to procure the happiness of the people," he became impatient to know the obstacles which were in the way of this purpose, and the means to be made use of to remove them; these were therefore offered to his view in succession.